Communication and Public Awareness

 - Fuel tax:

-- The state fuel tax increased by 7¢ per gallon on July 1, 2015; the federal fuel tax has not increased since 1993.
+- The state fuel tax increased by 7¢ per gallon in 2015; the federal fuel tax has not increased since 1993.
 Neither are adjusted for inflation, which means that without Legislative or Congressional action, transportation funding will not increase as transportation costs do.

 - Money silos: